-Substance abuse represents one of society’s greatest challenges, exactly an enormous cost.
+Substance abuse represents one of our society’s greatest challenges.
 Breaking the cycle of substance abuse requires hard work, commitment, and resources.
-Many substance abuse treatment programs will include spending time in an individual therapy program.
+Substance abuse treatment programs often include an individual therapy program as a component.

 How Does Treatment Work?

 There are no shortcuts to recovery from a drug or alcohol addiction.
 Excessive use of drugs and alcohol triggers profound changes in your brain chemistry.
 It takes work and commitment to unwind those changes and return to full health.

 Treatment can go in many directions.
 For instance, some people with substance problems will spend most of their time in an individual therapy program.
 Others may be routed into a medication-assisted treatment program.
 Some may require hospitalization; some can thrive in outpatient care.